 Erica Simone is a Franco-American photographer and artist, based between New York City, Paris and Los Angeles.
-Erica works on assignment for editorial, commercial and NGO clients from around the globe.
+Erica works on assignment for editorial, commercial and NGO clients from around the globe and is a frequent contributor to the Huffington Post.
 Her award-winning images have appeared in newspapers and magazines, including National Geographic, New York Mag, The NY Daily News, PHOTO, PDN, NY Arts Magazine, Whitewall, Resource, Le Parisien, El Mundo, and many others.
 Simone’s photographs have been exhibited all over the world in solo shows, group shows and festivals, as well as featured on TV and in documentaries.

 For bookings and print sales: [email protected]